HeliosLang/compiler/README.md

 `=` combined with `;` is a ternary operator. `x = upstream; downstream...` is syntactic sugar for `func(x){downstream...}(upstream)`.

-Branching expressions look like conventional branching statements, but must always have the `else` branch defined.

 ### Primitive types
 Each primitive type has associated literal expressions:
  * `Bool`: `true` or `false`